sofiat99/ProyectoGo/README.md

-# Arquitectura Propuesta para Stratton Oakmont
+# Proposed architecture for Stratton Oakmont

 The repository contains the following files